-Social & Behavioral Sciences Written Communications Oral Communications Natural Sciences Mathematical Sciences Humanities & Fine Arts 9 credit hours minimum from at least 2 disciplines, including at least one Civics course A.A. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
-6 credit hours minimum A.A. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
+Social & Behavioral Written Oral Natural Mathematical Humanities & Sciences Communications Communications Sciences Sciences Fine Arts 9 credit hours minimum from at least 2 disciplines, including at least one Civics course A.A. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
+A.A. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
 3 credit hours minimum A.A. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
 7 credit hours minimum from at least 2 disciplines (Biological and Physical), including one course with a lab component A.A. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
 3 credit hours minimum A.A. requires: Courses with MOTR equivalence or successful completion of MTH161, 168, 180 or BUS168.
 Consult your advisor for assistance in selecting the Mathematical Sciences course for your specific degree, major, and transfer institution requirements.
 9 credit hours minimum, three courses from at least 2 disciplines with a limit of 3 hours of performance classes applied to Humanities and Fine Arts A.A. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.

-CORE 42 GUARANTEED General Education Option 5 credit hours from any general education course with MOTR equivalence except performance classes
+General Education Option

+5 credit hours from any general education course with MOTR equivalence except performance classes